fpm-within-docker/fpm-within-docker/README.md

 ## Usage

+Take a look at the example in the [example usage](tree/master/example-usage) directory - it's an example build of [GNU Wget](https://savannah.gnu.org/git/?group=wget) for Centos7 and Ubuntu Trusty.

 In a directory, let's call it *build-directory*, create a new Dockerfile that inherits from the one for the distro you need and installs your build dependencies, e.g.:

 ```